Dr Leah Bassel

 Before studying at Oxford Leah was an emergency outreach worker in Paris where she provided humanitarian assistance to asylum seekers, and initiated and organised a circus camp project for refugee youth that then became an annual event.

-Her research interests are in four areas:
+Her research interests are in three areas:

 1. Gender and migration

 Leah's work focuses on gender and migration, particularly the politics of refugee women's integration.
 She has examined these questions by juxtaposing highly mediatized debates over issues such as the headscarf and religious arbitration with the experiences of Muslim migrant women.

 Leah is currently studying the effects of economic crisis on minority women's activism in anti-poverty and asylum/immigration in non-governmental organisations in the UK and France.

 3. Media and the Riots